HDembinski/numba-stats/README.md

  >>> pdf(array(float64, 1d, C), int64, int64)
 ```
-You won't get these errors when you call the numba-stats PDFs outside of a compiled function, because I added some wrappers which automatically convert the data types in this case.
-This was made for convenience and is not a bug.
+You won't get these errors when you call the numba-stats PDFs outside of a compiled function, because I added some wrappers which automatically convert the data types for convenience.
+This is why you can call `norm.pdf(1,2,3)` but `norm_pdf(1, 2, 3)` will fail.

 ## Benchmarks